HackZy01/eos-compilation/README.md

 This is .sh script that will compile Elementary OS 6 iso for you This script works only on Ubuntu and Debian based distros!
 Tested on Elementary OS, Zorin OS 15, Linux Mint Debian Edition.
 Mac version wasn't tested, be aware

-(windows version is being considered) (macOS version is in very early state be aware of that it may not work)

 to run this sript do (Linux and macOS terminal in the same directory as script):

 sudo chmod +x compile_elementary.sh